Marriage Stew

 Shandoleesa, Mistress of the Trapeze

-You hold your tongue, you hide your feelings.
-Cower behind a nice-guy mix of limp politeness and sarcasm.
+Cowering behind a limp mix of politeness and sarcasm.

 Do you comprehend what I’m saying?